 You may click on any of the links for program details and to print the registration form which can be submitted in person or by mail (cash or check only).
 At the end of the listing you will find a link to Community Pass which allows online registration for all in this list (Visa/Mastercard payments only).
 Don't hesitate to call the Recreation Office at 201-670-5560 with any questions or if special accommodations are needed.

-Registration begins Monday, December 1st for all classes listed above at Community Pass
+Registration is ongoing for all classes listed above at Community Pass

 ADULT/SENIOR PROGRAMS AT THE COMMUNITY CENTER

 Registration is now available for the next session of adult programs at the Community Center.
-Returning favorites include Zumba, Silver Strength and Motion, Meditation, Chinese Brush Painting, Toning, Jazzercise, Chair Yoga, Knit and Crochet, Yoga Fit, No Aches/No Pains - Arthritis Class, Men's Fitness, Learn to Crochet and Bridge and Canasta.
+Returning favorites include Zumba, Silver Strength and Motion, Chinese Brush Painting, Toning, Jazzercise, Knit and Crochet, Yoga Fit, No Aches/No Pains - Arthritis Class, Men's Fitness, Learn to Crochet and Bridge and Canasta.